Job Title: Clinician I

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 All employees are responsible for keeping job requirements up to date.
 This can include but are not limited to certifications, licensure, and maintaining a clear criminal record.

-• Two (2) years of clinical experience with children preferred.
+• Two (2) years of clinical experience with children.

-• Training in domestic violence, physical/sexual child abuse and suicidal trauma with the competency to maintain current knowledge related to state, county and local law preferred.
+• Training in domestic violence, physical/sexual child abuse and suicidal trauma with the competency to maintain current knowledge related to state, county and local law.

-• Knowledge of local county rules and regulations from the Department of Social Services or related division preferred.
+• Knowledge of local county rules and regulations from the Department of Social Services or related division.

-• Experience, knowledge, skills and abilities with culturally diverse populations preferred.
+• Experience, knowledge, skills and abilities with culturally diverse populations.

 Other Specific Requirements

 • Must pass Department of Justice (DOJ), Federal Bureau of Investigations (FBI), and Child Abuse Index Check (CAIC) background clearance.

 • Valid California Driver's license with two years experience driving and clean driving record will be required.